jamesmeneghello/pynab/README.md

 There was a bug in a particular version of the python regex module that could cause release and binary regex to give incredibly shitty results.
 This is forced to a correct version in requirements.txt, so just run `pip3 install --upgrade regex` if it's happening.

+- While running `npm install` to build the WebUI,

 Newznab API
 ===========